sistedes/library.manager/README.md

     * Add the needed _Preliminaries_ for the conference proceedings (typically _Preface_, _Commitees_, and _Invited talk_).
 Pay special attention to the `id` and `filename` properties to avoid overwriting files on each execution.

-    * Double check the titles of the submissions (remove clarifications between parentheses about the type of paper --e.g., abstract, summary, etc.--).
+    * Use the list`subcommand to generate listings and detect issues that must be manually fixed.
+E.g., remove clarifications between parentheses about the type of paper --e.g., abstract, summary, etc.--, detect authors with inconsistent e-mails, ORCIDs or names, etc.

     * NOTE: the `submissions` property inside the authors' signature in submission files is not used to produce the proceedings, and it is included only for informative purposes while manually editing the files.